biennt/f5bigiponvngcloud/README.md

 # F5 BIG-IP on VNG Cloud
-The document has been moved to <a href='https://bigiponvng.readthedocs.io/'>ReadTheDocs</a>
+The document has been moved to ReadTheDocs

+* <a href='https://bigiponvng.readthedocs.io/'>F5 BIG-IP General Setup on VNG Cloud</a>
+* <a href='https://bigipwafonvng.readthedocs.io//'>F5 Advanced Web Application Firewall on VNG Cloud</a>